 Example: How Antony got the most out of his rewards credit card

 Antony opted to earn Qantas rewards on his current credit card, at a rate of 1 point per $1 spent.
 He pays an extra $30 per year for the program, and an annual fee of $200.
-He decides to switch to the NAB Qantas Rewards card, which has an annual fee of $95 and offers 0.5 points per $1 spent on a Visa and 1 point per $1 spent on an American Express card linked to the account.
-This saves him $135 a year, while also giving him the opportunity to earn just as many points.
+He decides to switch to another card, which has an annual fee of $95 and offers 0.75 points per $1 spent.
+This saves him $135 a year, while also giving him the opportunity to earn almost as many points.

 Finder survey: What annual fee would people be willing to pay for a rewards credit card?